DEV-learn-co-curriculum/ruby-lecture-intro-what-is-a-program/README.md

 That last line, `lib/a_ruby_program.rb:23:in `<main>': undefined local variable or method `see' for main:Object (NameError)` is an error caused by the word in the source of our program.

-We'll soon learn all about reading error messages.
+We'll soon learn all about reading errors.